robocorp/example-activities/writing-excel-file/README.md

-## Writing excel file example robot
+# Writing excel file example robot

 This simple robot demonstrates how to use the `RPA.Excel.Files` library to write to a local Excel file.

-> You can find the full tutorial and instructions on our [documentation site](https://robocorp.com/docs/development-howtos/excel/writing-excel-files-tutorial).
+> You can find the full tutorial and instructions on [Robocorp's documentation site](https://robocorp.com/docs/development-howtos/excel/writing-excel-files-tutorial).

 Click the link below to get to the code: